 The GridPP Collaboration was created in 2001 to coordinate the UK Grid effort.
-The first GridPP Collaboration Meeting was held at Cosener's House, in Oxfordshire, on 24th and 25 May 2001.
+The first meeting was held at Cosener's House, in Oxfordshire, on 24th and 25th May 2001.

-By 2004, the UK Grid consisted of the Tier-1 Centre plus four regional Tier-2s: London, NorthGrid, ScotGrid and SouthGrid.
-The prototype Grid was being used by the LHC experiments to test their own software, and to generate simulated 'Monte Carlo' data to test their algorithms.
-Since the middleware was still being developed, many jobs failed for one reason or another.
+By 2004, the UK Grid consisted of the Tier-1 Centre plus four regional Tier-2 Groups: London, NorthGrid, ScotGrid and SouthGrid.
+The prototype Grid was being used by the LHC experiments to test their own software, and to generate simulated data to test their algorithms.
+Since the middleware was still being developed, many of the sets of processing instructions, or jobs, submitted to the Grid computers failed for one reason or another.

 In 2007, it became clear to me that a more systematic approach to testing was required.
-I developed a set of three ATLAS jobs that used the ATLAS software framework:
+I developed a set of three jobs that used the ATLAS software framework:

-- to echo 'Hello World'; - to compile and run a new ATLAS analysis algorithm - to run a real analysis job to read simulated events where a Z decays to an electronpositron pair, and reconstruct the Z mass.
+- to write "Hello World"; - to compile and run a new ATLAS analysis algorithm; - to run an analysis reading events where a Z decays into an electron-positron pair, and reconstructing the Z mass.

 These jobs were submitted to all of the UK Grid sites once an hour, and results were made available on a publicly accessible website.
 By clicking on the failed jobs, system administrators could drill down through the output and logfiles, to find out what went wrong.
 Sometimes this threw up interesting results.

-At one site things were working almost perfectly but occasional jobs failed.
-My tests showed that these failures were confined to one particular machine and it eventually transpired that this machine had no compiler installed!
+At one site, for example, things were working almost perfectly, but occasional jobs failed.
+My tests showed that these failures were confined to one particular machine, and it turned out that this machine had no compiler installed!